Job Education

 What Makes a Great Resume?
 This Is What You Need to Know

 Applying for jobs is easy these days.
 You head online, visit a job board, click a few buttons, and voila- you’ve officially applied!
-However, the tricky part is submitting an application that actually lands you an interview.
-Indeed, almost 120 people apply for any given job opening, yet just 20% get interviewed.
-The best way to ensure you secure your spot?
+However, the tricky part is submitting an application that lands you an interview.
+Indeed, almost 120 people use it for any job opening, yet just 20% get interviewed.
+What is the best way to ensure you secure your spot?
 Write a high-class resume that grabs the employer’s attention.
-Wants some tips on how to do it?
+Do you want some tips on how to do it?
 Keep reading to learn exactly what makes a great resume.

 Resume